rackerlabs/support-how-to/content/rpc-openstack/object-storage-swift-in-a-rack-with-amds-seamicro-sm15000.md

 objects.
 These systems should be reliable, fast and capable of scaling with demand.

-AMD&rsquo;s SeaMicro Server supports more than 5 petabytes (PB) of physical disk capacity in just under two racks for the industry&rsquo;s highest density and most power efficient solution.
+AMD's SeaMicro Server supports more than 5 petabytes (PB) of physical disk capacity in just under two racks for the industry's highest density and most power efficient solution.
 Swift, the object storage solution in OpenStack, allows multiple nodes to cooperate in order store objects in such a way that ensures data integrity and availability.